oriiyx/paravinja-dev/posts/pursuit-of-software-simplicity.md

+---
-# pursuit of software simplicity
+Title: pursuit of software simplicity
+Summary: Stung by over-complex systems, my own take on how important it is to pursuit the simplicity in design.
+Author: Peter Paravinja
+---

 Simplicity.